g-patton/StoryBooks/README.md

 > Create public and private stories from your life

+- This application can be found at [https://storybooksforfriends.herokuapp.com/](https://storybooksforfriends.herokuapp.com/)

 This app uses Node.js/Express/MongoDB with Google OAuth for authentication

 ## Usage